rmsk2/rustpwman/README.md

 After you have scanned the QR code with your device you most probably want to delete the file again. `rustpwman` offers to do that for you immedeately after starting the image viewer.

+### Search Entry

+This entry opens a dialog which allows to specify a search term which is then used to search in all keys of the current password file.
+The search is case insensitive.
+All found keys are subsequently shown.
+Clicking on the `Select` button of the dialog or pressing the `Enter` key in the list of found entries causes `rustpwman` to jump to the entry which is currently selected in the result list.
+The search term and the result list are cleared after cllicking on the `Clear all` button.
+You can close the dialog by clicking on the `Cancel` button.
+This menu entry is also activated by pressing `F6`.

 ## The Queue menu

 In version 2.2.0 the notion of an entry queue has been introduced to `rustpwman`.
 The idea behind this is that at certain times it is known beforehand that several entries of the